 An internal blog can be a powerful (corporate) community building channel, especially in big companies.
 Technical or business insight posted to an internal blog can move around the company quickly.

-Any analysis and wisdom have the potential to gain wide attention via a workplace blog which is available to all employees.
+Any analysis and wisdom have the potential to gain wide attention via a workplace blog that is available to all employees.
 A single blog post can easily turn into an active discussion around a topic.

 This helps you gauge where your team members stand on certain issues, as many people may be more likely to speak up virtually than face-to-face.